 A position description should be prepared for any vacant position which should include the classification, range where applicable, and tenure of the position, any particular qualification requirements, the role and responsibilities of the position and the selection criteria.
-For information on Roles and Responsibilities for teaching service employees see: Roles and Responsibilities-Teaching Service.
+For information, refer to Roles and Responsibilities - Teaching Service.
 All position descriptions are to include the following statement:

-Victorian government schools are child safe environments.
+'Victorian government schools are child safe environments.
 Our schools actively promote the safety and wellbeing of all students, and all school staff are committed to protecting students from abuse or harm in the school environment, in accordance with their legal obligations including child safe standards.
-The school's Child Safety Code of Conduct is available on the school's website.
+The school's Child Safety Code of Conduct is available on the school's website'.

-To assist applicants it is recommended that principals provide information specific to the school such as the school strategic plan and the school's special characteristics, features and programs.
+To assist applicants, it is recommended that principals provide information specific to the school such as the School Strategic Plan and the school's special characteristics, features and programs.
 All applicants must receive the same information in relation to a particular position.
 Additional material may be provided at the request of the applicant.